raytighe/recipe_catalog/README.md

 # Ray's Recipe Catalog
 ## A catalog of my favorite recipes

-Ray's Receipe Catalog is a Go application with a simple frontend to manage a catalog of recipes I like to cook.
+Ray's Receipe Catalog is a Go application using DynamoDB and a simple frontend to manage a catalog of recipes I like to cook.

 I build this webapp because I wanted to learn Go, get experience with DynamoDB and Terraform, and keep track of recipes I like to cook without ads.